MSc Developmental Biology / Course details

-Gain knowledge, practical skills and research experience to pursue a research career focussed on the field of the chosen MRes programme:
+Gain knowledge, practical skills and research experience to pursue a research career focussed on the field of the chosen MSc programme:

-- Understand scientific method together with the philosophical contexts within which research is conducted in the field of the chosen MRes programme.
+- Understand scientific method together with the philosophical contexts within which research is conducted in the field of the chosen MSc programme.

 - Be familiar with the theoretical and practical basis of the research methods and techniques used in the major sciences basic to medicine.

 - Have acquired an understanding of the theory and practise of research methods and techniques.